-We have one last question that deserve our attention: What is the very nature of the instability that causes the spiral arms to form?
+And one last question deserves our attention: What is the very nature of the instability that causes the spiral arms to form?
 In Figure \ref{figure-RMS-of-atan} we have seen that this instability shows up as an exponential growth of the forces in tangential direction.
 It must be possible to track down the nature of this instability with rigorous mathematical methods.
-Since this instability is not only responsibly for the formation of spiral structures but also for the formation of bar-shaped bulges (Section \ref{subsection-spirals-and-bulges}), a better understanding of this instability would enhance our understanding of both: Spirals in the disc and bulges in the centre of spiral galaxies.
+Since this instability is not only responsible for the formation of spiral structures but also for the formation of bar-shaped bulges (Section \ref{subsection-spirals-and-bulges}), a better understanding of this instability would enhance our understanding of both: Spirals in the disc and bulges in the centre of spiral galaxies.